 - Are the references formatted in the Vancouver style?

 Controlled and randomized studies, observational studies, records, basic research with experimentation animals are included here.
 Original papers must contain the following sections: Abstract, Introduction, Methods, Results, Discussion, Conclusions, and References.
-The number of references must not exceed forty.
+Preferably, the number of references must not exceed forty.

 These include descriptions of cases involving patients, or particular situations, rare diseases, or those that have never been described, as well as innovative forms of diagnosis or treatment.
 The case study in question should focus on relevant themes that should be compared to those available in existing literature, and must not exceed ten references.